How to buy a 4K HDR TV: What you need to know

 A 1920 x 1080 TV is capable of displaying just over 2 million pixels, while a 4K Ultra HD set has almost 8.3 million pixels to play with.
 That is a staggering and impressive difference when it comes to detail and sharpness on a screen.

-It's a much greater jump in resolution than when we switch from HD (720p) to Full HD (1080p), which was roughly twice as many pixels.
+It's a much greater jump in resolution than when switching from HD (720p) to Full HD (1080p), which was roughly twice as many pixels.
 Ultra HD (2160p) is four times Full HD.

 Most 4K HDR TVs also have excellent upscaling technology built-in, so make even conventional HD broadcasts and Blu-rays look better.